 Placing a company into a CVL can take as little as 2-3 weeks, depending on the cooperation of the director providing requested information promptly.
 Once creditors appoint the liquidator, the liquidation is then in full progress.
 Depending on the complexities of the case, this can span from a period as short as 4 months, up to several years, before the liquidation can be formally concluded and the company dissolved.

 Although the director no longer has any control/power over the company once it has entered into liquidation, they still have a duty to answer the liquidator’s reasonable questions and provide information in a timely manner.
-In every case, the liquidator has a minimum obligation to investigate the affairs of the company (such as reviewing the company’s transactional history), to ascertain any wrongdoing or whether assets may be recovered.
+In every case, the liquidator has a minimum obligation to investigate the affairs of the company, such as reviewing the company’s transactional history.
+This is so they can ascertain any wrongdoing or whether assets may be recovered.
 Directors should also be prepared to have upfront discussions with the liquidator regarding any personal guarantees or monies owed to/from the company, as well as if any creditors have been treated preferentially to maximise realisations in the time leading up to the proposed liquidation.

-The liquidator is obligated to report any wrongdoing by the directors of the company to the Insolvency Service (who may seek to pursue further investigation).
-The liquidator’s priority is to also ensure that all assets of the company have been identified, collected and liquidated, for the benefit of the creditors.
+The liquidator is obligated to report any wrongdoing by the directors of the company to the Insolvency Service; they may then seek to pursue further investigation.
+The liquidator’s priority is to ensure that all assets of the company have been identified, collected and liquidated, for the benefit of the creditors.

 Yes, however great care must be taken around this.
-If you wish to use a similar company name then this presents a legal minefield – we can refer you to solicitors to advise you personally on this matter if this is needed.
+If you wish to use a similar company name, this presents a legal minefield – we can refer you to solicitors to advise you personally on this matter if needed.
 If the new company will not be called by a similar name, the tangible and intangible assets still need to be independently valued.
 The liquidator will then sell the assets to maximise realisations.

 If you are a redundant employee of the company (including directors who were genuine employees of the company), you can expect to receive a portion of wage arrears, holiday pay, redundancy pay and monies in respect of notice.
 If you are a creditor of the company, although it is theoretically possible to be paid 100p in the pound on liabilities owed, this is generally unlikely.
 In practice, fewer than half of insolvent liquidations result in anything to creditors at all (and of that half, the majority are under 10p in the pound).
 This is dependent upon the assets available for realisation within the company.